 Since I had limited time, I decided to solder the minimum possible VGA board.
 The main question is what resistor to use for the RGB signals.
 I want a load 75 ohm to achieve about .7 volts so I have

 Given that we have this schematic:

 That should give us about 8 colors.
-I’ll solder the leads and feed into a breadboard to put our resistors on alternative viagra france.
+I’ll solder the leads and feed into a breadboard to put our resistors on.
 Then, we’ll connect to the EP2CT5144 dev board’s male jacks using a male to female ribbon connector. (aside: The connectors and wires to use is always a part of electronics that I seem to do badly.
 In fact, I’d really like to know where I can find ribbon cable connector supplies, or if there is a good tutorial on what kind of connector stuff to use when).
 The finish product turned out crappy but workable as shown here:

 Of course I couldn’t really keep myself to working only the hardware at that point.
 I had been reading fpga4fun’s intro to VGA, and I had gotten that working to the point where it simulated ok.
 After hooking this up and reassigning the pins I thought it would just work.
 Of course it didn’t really work, and after a bunch of debugging, I found that I had swapped the hsync and vsync lines.
 So I fixed that, and it worked.
 Then I got to trying to draw a test pattern.
 I wasn’t really happy white the white level or the accuracy of the pixel placement (my LCD’s auto centering was totally flaking out), so I thought I’d have to play a little less fast and loose with the blanking portion.